A malicious email can look just like it comes from a financial institution, an e-commerce site, a government agency or any other service or business.

 - Don’t reveal personal or financial information in an email, and do not respond to email solicitations for this information.
 This includes following links sent in email.

-- Before sending sensitive information over the Internet, check the security of the website.
+- Before sending or entering sensitive information online, check the security of the website.

 - Pay attention to the website’s URL.
 Malicious websites may look identical to a legitimate site, but the URL may use a variation in spelling or a different domain (e.g., .com versus .net).